Outbox Pattern

 Retry Mechanism

-Failed messages are automatically retried with exponential backoff:
+Failed messages are retried with exponential backoff:

 Attempt 1: Immediate